CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 ## Find Help

 If you run into any problems or want help with anything, we are here to help.
-Reach out to use via any of the following ways:
+Reach out to us via any of the following ways:

 - Submit a github issue
 - Find us in the Kubernetes Slack Community, channel #provider-centurylink